ppad-tech/secp256k1/README.md

   std dev              48.99 μs   (40.83 μs ..
 62.77 μs)
 ```

-Be aware that integer division modulo the elliptic curve group order,
+Integer division modulo the elliptic curve group order, when benchmarked
-when benchmarked on its own, does display persistent substantial timing
+on its own, does display persistent substantial timing differences on
-differences on the order of 2 ns when the inputs are dramatically
+the order of 2 nanoseconds when the inputs are dramatically different in
-different in size:
+size:

 ```
   benchmarking remQ (remainder modulo _CURVE_Q)/remQ 2